vmstio/docs/content/infrastructure/postgres.md

 We use the DigitalOcean managed PostgresSQL database service, which delivers a highly available database backend.
 Updates and maintenance are performed by DigitalOcean, independent of our administration efforts.

-We have highly available database cluster, ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)), with two nodes running 4 vCPU and 16GB of memory, with dedicated vCPU cores allocated.
+We have highly available database cluster ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)) with two nodes running 4 vCPU and 16GB of memory, with dedicated vCPU cores allocated.
 We use PostgreSQL 16.x.
 The primary database node handles all of the write activity, which is then actively replicated to the standby node which is then used as a read-replica for Mastodon.